Trudge-CNK/personal-goals/daily-thoughts/2020_daily-thoughts.md

 **12/20/2020**
 ---
 This day was a boring one.
 I didn't get much done, but I did hand around family a lot.
 My sister was running around cleaning stuff up for Mom since she's a bit of a neat freak sometimes.
 The only thing I really did all day was get back into Yugioh by playing with my Progression Series discord.
 I ended up getting trashed in all 5 of my matches so that was rough.
 I guess I have to go back to the drawing board if I'm going to snag any wins.
 I have been thinking of changing my life focus over to ~100 challenges, whether that's hours or days.
 I'm not a person who has a whole bunch of passions, but I wouldn't mind being a bit of a Renaissance man and trying out a whole bunch of things to see if anything sticks.

+**12/21/2020**
+Not proud of today, honestly.
+I got a lot of my room cleaned up, and I got a haircut, but I didn't really do much else.
+I always get into situations where I let myself be torn between my current productivity plans and my future productivity plans, pretending that a different approach will be a magic bullet.
+Hopefully I'll transition to doing 100x challenges(days, hours, times) sometime tomorrow so I can really get back to what I want to focus on.